 The stars of the athletic world aren't the only elites making their way to Sochi.
 It's also a popular destination for Russia’s cultural high fliers, who arrive in droves for the annual film festival.
 Kinotavr draws the most notable names of the Russian silver screen to walk the red carpet and schmooze with the city's most well heeled inhabitants at invitation-only beach parties.
 During film festival season in Russia, there’s enough glamour, wealth and sunshine to rival Cannes.

 Fine wining and dining

-Culinary greats of the Cote D’Azur draw on rustic Provencal fare, while Genoa is known for its classic pesto.
+Culinary greats of the Cote D'Azur draw on rustic Provencal fare, while Genoa is known for its classic pesto.
 Sochi similarly stays true to its Caucasian roots, with local specialties like lyulya kebabs made with ground lamb.
-The ones served at Shalet, a cafe on the boardwalk, are among the best – sprinkled with pomegranate, parsley, and chopped white onion, and accompanied by plenty of delicious Armenian flat bread.
-No visit is complete without dining at Belive Nochi, where the Georgian meat dumplings are rumoured to be the best in Russia.
+The ones served at Shalet, a cafe on the boardwalk, are among the best - sprinkled with pomegranate, parsley, and chopped white onion, and accompanied by plenty of delicious Armenian flat bread.
+No visit is complete without dining at Belive Nochi, where the Georgian meat dumplings are rumored to be the best in Russia.
 These juicy packets of ground meat are wrapped in delicate dough and served boiled or fried, with a variety of sauces like sour cream and garlic and sour pomegranate.

-Despite Sochi’s dramatic metamorphosis, the city keeps history in its sights.
-At Riviera Park, the “Glade of Friendship” is a patch of magnolia trees planted by Soviet cosmonauts and Sochi’s most honoured guests throughout the ages.
-The park is also home to the “Alley of Writers.”
-Like the French and Italian Rivieras, Sochi historically provided solace and inspiration to great authors; they are memorialised here by a series of statues.
+Despite Sochi's dramatic metamorphosis, the city keeps history in its sights.
+At Riviera Park, the "Glade of Friendship" is a patch of magnolia trees planted by Soviet cosmonauts and Sochi's most honored guests throughout the ages.
+The park is also home to the "Alley of Writers."
+Like the French and Italian Rivieras, Sochi historically provided solace and inspiration to great authors; they are memorialized here by a series of statues.